srm-kzilla/opsap/INSTRUCTIONS.md

 **<u>Design Guidelines</u>**

-1. Please find all the resources in the **Design folder** of the resource drive link.
+1. Please find all the resources in the `assets` folder of this repository.
-2. Only the font provided in the resource link should be used for any and every content.
+2. Only the font provided in the `assets/fonts` folder should be used for any and every content.
-3. The logos provided in the resource link should be put up on every page.
+3. The logos provided in the `assets/logos` folder link should be put up on every page.
-4. The app should comply with the brand guidelines, the pdf copy of which is available in the design folder of the resource drive link.
+4. The app should comply with the brand guidelines, the pdf copy of which is available in the `assets/design` folder.